 When you install Veeam Agent for Linux, the product program files are placed to the folders on the system volume.
-For full access to Veeam Agent for Linux files, super user (root) privileges are required.
+For full access to Veeam Agent files, super user (root) privileges are required.
 Rights to execute product files and run commands are also granted to users that belong to the veeam group.

 usermod -a -G veeam <username>